I Feel Good April- June series is now OPEN!

 Who would benefit from this program?

-*Attend all 6 classes and be entered to win one of two Samsung Galaxy Tablet A 7*
+*Attend at least 5 classes and be entered to win one of two Samsung Galaxy Tablet A 7*

 Angel Le | Certified Clinical Nutritionist & Health Therapist